mweber95/neuron3d/README.md

 *Note:* This repository is a subproject of https://github.com/tbullmann/heuhaufen.

 ### Prerequisites
-- Windows, Linux or OSX (following getting started guide for unix users)
+- Windows, Linux or OSX (following getting started guide for Linux users)
 - Python3
-- CPU or NVIDIA GPU + CUDA CuDNN (for instructions see here https://github.com/tbullmann/heuhaufen/blob/master/CONDA.md)
+- CPU or NVIDIA GPU + CUDA CuDNN

 ### Requirements
 - Argparse 1.4.0